brittanyb89/README-Please/sample.md

 Use of this starter template assumes that you have a 'complete dev environment' setup - a terminal, Node, VS Code, at least.
 If not, you may want to [start here.](https://www.notion.so/codefinity/Setting-up-a-Local-Dev-Environment-for-JS-02a4e9f4a30043d3a8e7d109be3448f4)

-1. Click that big green button to start using it.
+1. Click that big green button to start.
 2. `clone` your new repo from your GitHub to your local computer
 3. `cd` into the `clone`d repo and enter: `npm i`.
 4. `npm start`
    To get the development envronment running, you should first either clone your code template or create a new repository in GitHub.

-Run `npm i` to get all the things installed.
+Run `npm i inquirer@8.2.4` to get everything installed.

 `npm start` will watch the `app` directory for any changes using `nodemon`